zhwzhang/subtle/README.md

 User Agent
 ----------

 OpenSubtitles.org require everyone to use an indentifying user agent string in their applications.
-Subtles uses 'libsubtle', but each application using it should set its own so it can be identifies.
+Subtle uses 'libsubtle', but each application using it should set its own so it can be identified.
 See more [here](http://trac.opensubtitles.org/projects/opensubtitles/wiki/DevReadFirst).

 Low-level interface
 ===================